OffBroadway/cubeboot/README.md

 ## TODO
 - [ ] Create GitHub Actions for CI/CD
 - [ ] Create builds for SDGecko A/B and SD2SP2 only
-- [ ] Flashable firmware image for picoboot
 - [ ] Flashable settings files for picoboot